JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Google_Services.md

 For more on Kubernetes Engine, refer to [Chapter 7](./Kubernetes.md).

 ### App Engine
-App Engine is a PaaS product that allows developers to create applications in popular programming language and deploy it them to a serverless environment.
+App Engine is a PaaS product that allows developers to create applications in popular programming languages and deploy them to a serverless environment.
 It is well-suited for web and mobile back-end applications.

 App Engine has two different environments: